Kane Jenkins

 Kane Jenkins is a fictional character on the New Zealand soap opera Shortland Street.
 He was portrayed by KJ Apa from late-2013 to mid-2015.
-The character was introduced as part of the extended Cooper family unit and as a means to depict youth-suicide.
+The character was introduced as part of the extended Cooper family unit and as a means to depict teenage suicide.

 Creation and casting

-Often known to depict topical and ethical issues of the day, in 2013 Shortland Street producers decided to undergo a storyline that would reflect the high rates of youth suicide in New Zealand.
+Often known to depict contemporary topical and ethical issues in 2013 Shortland Street producers decided to undergo a storyline that would reflect the high rates of teenage suicide in New Zealand.
 They wrote the role of Kane, the teenage brother of Dayna Jenkins.
-Reuben Milner auditioned for the role but was instead cast as Kane's best friend Jack.
+Reuben Milner auditioned for the role, but was instead cast as Kane's best friend Jack.
 With no prior acting experience, KJ Apa won the role.
 He had organised an audition through his modelling agency and within weeks had begun filming.
 Kane debuted on screen on 11 December 2013.
 Whilst filming the show, Apa also studied at Kings College.
 Apa had to quit high school rugby to act in the show but was allowed travel between school and the set as part of his contract.
 In May 2015 speculation arose that Kane would be departing the show when Apa was spotted in Los Angeles.
 Apa had previously stated he would "wait and see" how long he stayed on the show.
 The rumours proved to be true with Apa quitting the role after 18 months.
 Kane made his last appearance on screen on 6 July 2015.
 Apa was rumoured to return for the show's 25th anniversary in 2017.